openstack-archive/fuel-docs/pages/installation-fuel-cli/0060-understand-the-manifest.rst

   # which communication protocol to use for corosync
   use_unicast_corosync: false

+.. index:: Triggering the Deployment

 Finally Triggering the Deployment
 =================================

-After YAML is updated with all the required parameters you can finally trigger deployment by issuing deploy command to Astute orchestrator.
+After YAML is updated with all the required parameters you can finally trigger deployment by issuing ``deploy`` command to Astute orchestrator.

 .. code-block:: bash